amygorgon/didtyronzil/docs/CRUD-operations/did-create.md

-# DID Create tyronZIL transaction
+# DID Create transaction

 It generates a brand new Self-Sovereign Identity out of the DID smart contract code.
 It defines the Decentralized Identifier, its [DID Document](../did-document.md) and DID State.

-## On the DID Client's side:
+## On the SSI client's side:

 0. Initialize with the Zilliqa network (mainnet or testnet), the user's private key and the gas limit.
-1. Get the user's input regarding cryptographic keys and service endpoints for the DID-Document.
+1. Get the user's input regarding cryptographic keys and service endpoints for the DID Document.
 2. Verification methods: With the public key input generate an array of keys, generated using the [operation key pair](../protocol-parameters.md#operation-key-pair).
 3. Services: An array of endpoints.
 4. With the verification methods and service endpoints, generate a *List Document* to send to the DID smart contract.